Focused Estate, Elder, and LLC Services for Oakland and Macomb Families

 What Is a Trust Certificate?

-A trust certificate (also called a certificate of trust) is a shortened summary of a trust that confirms the trust exists and identifies the trustee and key powers, without revealing all of the private details in the full trust document.
-Banks, investment firms, and title companies commonly request a trust certificate before allowing a trustee to access accounts, move money, or transfer property.
+A trust certificate (or certificate of trust) is a short summary of the trust that confirms it exists, names the trustee, and outlines the trustee’s key powers without disclosing all the private details in the full trust document.
+Banks, investment firms, and title companies commonly require a trust certificate before they will let a trustee access accounts, move funds, or transfer property.

-A trust certificate for financial accounts shows banks and investment firms that:
+• A general trust certificate for banks and other financial institutions.

 Using properly prepared trust certificates allows the trustee to handle bank accounts, investments, and real estate in line with Michigan law, while protecting family privacy and reducing delays.

-If you are a trustee or successor trustee of a Michigan trust and need help preparing trust certificates for financial accounts or real estate, Thomas Legal, PLLC can assist. *No attorney–client relationship is created unless and until we both sign a written engagement agreement.
+If you are a trustee or successor trustee of a Michigan trust and need help preparing trust certificates for financial accounts or real estate, Thomas Legal, PLLC can assist.
+To get started, please complete a short intake form.
+It usually takes about 5–10 minutes to finish.

 Get Help With Trust Certificates – Start Here